radioactivedecay/radioactivedecay/README.md

 https://journals.sagepub.com/doi/pdf/10.1177/ANIB_38_3

 It calculates an analytical solution to the decay chain differential equations using matrix algebra.
+Refer to the following paper for more details on the method:
 M Amaku, PR Pascholati & VR Vanin, Comp.
 Phys.
 Comm.
 181, 21-23 (2010)
 https://doi.org/10.1088/0952-4746/26/3/N02